mental health - stories from within

 Jett is nineteen, he suffered from extreme bullying, which led to severe anxiety, depression and resulted in Anorexia Nervosa.

 When Jett was in primary school the bullying started because of the friends he had, mostly girls and his interest in performance and dance.
 The bullying continued as he moved onto high school.

-When he was 13 something felt wrong to Jett about the bullying, he new they were only words and they shouldn't hurt but they did.
-Her realised he was gay and he was being bullied for who he was.
+When he was 13 something felt wrong to Jett about the bullying, he knew they were only words, and they shouldn't hurt but they did.
+Her realised he was gay, and he was being bullied for who he was.